clearwater/chumby-oe/README.md

     git clone https://guyc@github.com/clearwater/chumby-oe.git
     ```

 1. Use the setup make target install required packages and other repositories.
 You will be prompted for the root password to invoke aptitude.
-This triggers the installation of over 200 packages, it will take a while (an hour for me).
+This triggers the installation of over 200 packages and takes about an hour on my system.

     ```
     cd ~/chumby-oe
     make setup
     ```

 1. Build the firmware.
-This takes a long time (24 hours for me).
+This will pull a bunch of source packages from the network and build them.
+It takes a long time; about 24 hours on my build machine.

     ```
     cd ~/chumby-oe